Exabyte-io/documentation/docs/workflows/components/units.md

 ### Execution

 Used for computationally-heavy tasks, e.g. for a singular application of a physics-based simulation engine.
-For a description of the input templating, the reader is referred to [this page](../templates/examples.md).

 ### Processing